7-Feb-2018: Welcome to our new lab member - Dotan Perlstein: research assistant in the field of machine learning methods.

 - The use of Synthetic Aperture Radar (SAR) for crop water requirements in combination with optical remote sensing (e.g. Sentinel-1 and Sentinel 2).

-- The use of SAR interferometry for soil degradation studies.
+- The use of remote sensing in soil degradation studies.

 - Remote sensing modeling of surface energy balance and evapotranspiration.

 - Examining the effect of biological soil crusts in orchards on evaporation and crop irrigation and fertigation demands.

 Yehiel Admoni Award for exceptional research in the field of combating desertification and agricultural development in arid areas.